What are the Types of MFA? (& the Best MFA For Your Business)

 Biometrics offers enhanced security because it is the only authentication factor that provides certainty to organisations that the individual on the other end of an internet connection is indeed the person they claim to be.

-Unlike passwords or devices, which can be shared or stolen, one's physical biometric attributes, such as their face, cannot be easily replicated.
+Unlike passwords or devices, which can be shared or stolen, one's physical biometric attributes, such as their face, cannot be easily replicated or duplicated.
 Biometric face authentication ensures that the identity is accurate and trustworthy.

 Furthermore, biometrics is highly usable due to the inherent nature of always having your unique physical attributes with you.
 Unlike passwords that can be forgotten or devices that can be misplaced, your face is a constant and easily accessible identifier.